 Secondly, the Loader and Analytics services communicate with the Data Agent over 2 Ports.
 In many installations, these ports may be set to the Default of 6767 and 6768.
 However, in some Clusters, you will find alternate port numbers created dynamically by the system.
-You can find these port numbers by logging into the Incorta CMC as Administrator and navigating to the "Cluster Configurations --> Server Configurations" panel.
-There you will see which ports are being used for the Data Agent, and you can ensure that the "Enable Data Agent" switch is set to the ON position.
+You can find these port numbers as well (see the screen shot above).

 These ports need to be open for external bidirectional network traffic at the customer's firewall.

 Setting up the Data Agent from the Incorta UI is quite simple.
 You must log in to Incorta with a user that has either the Admin or Schema Manager role, which will allow access to the Data Tab in Incorta.

 By clicking on the New button at the top right of the screen and selecting "Add Data Agent" you will be presented with the following screen:

 Fill in the name and the optional description and then click on Create.
 You will then be presented with the option to create the Authentication File.